 There are a few commercial egg substitutes that work really well for baking and are perfect for folks with a food allergy.
 Common brands are ener-g egg replacer and Bob's Red Mill.
 They are made from potato starch, tapioca starch, and leavening agents and are basically flavorless.

-It's best to follow the directions for measurements on the box and to combine with water.
+It's best to follow the directions for measurements on the box and to combine them with water.

 5. Unsweetened Applesauce